tryton/tryton/trytond/doc/topics/views/index.rst

         ``button(cls, records)``

-   The function may return an ``ir.action`` id or one of those client side action keywords:
+   The function may return an `Action <model-ir.action>` id or one of these client side action keywords:

    .. _topics-views-client-actions: